open-xchange/appsuite-middleware/documentation/miscellaneous/drive_folder_permission_modes_on_move.md

 ## Shared folders

 ### `com.openexchange.folderstorage.permissions.moveToShared=merge`
-When moving `Folder 1` into `Shared folder 1` and `com.openexchange.folderstorage.permissions.moveToShared` set to `merge`, `Folder 1` has following permissions after the move operation:
+When moving `Folder 3` into `Shared folder 1` and `com.openexchange.folderstorage.permissions.moveToShared` set to `merge`, `Folder 3` has following permissions after the move operation:
- * User1 keeps administrative permission for `Folder 1`
+ * User1 keeps administrative permission for `Folder 3`
- * User2 gains administrative permission for `Folder 1`
+ * User2 gains administrative permission for `Folder 3`
+ * Viewer permission for group 'AllUsers' is unchanged

 ### `com.openexchange.folderstorage.permissions.moveToShared=inherit`
-When moving `Public folder 1` into `Shared folder 1` and `com.openexchange.folderstorage.permissions.moveToShared` set to `inherit`, `Folder 1` has following permissions after the move operation:
+When moving `Folder 3` into `Shared folder 1` and `com.openexchange.folderstorage.permissions.moveToShared` set to `inherit`, `Folder 3` has following permissions after the move operation:
- * User1 keeps Author permission for `Public folder 1`
+ * User1 keeps Author permission for `Folder 3`
- * User2 gains administrative permission for `Public folder 1`
+ * User2 gains administrative permission for `Folder 3`
  * Viewer permission for group 'AllUsers' is dropped

 ### `com.openexchange.folderstorage.permissions.moveToShared=keep`
-When moving `Public folder 1` into `Shared folder 1` and `com.openexchange.folderstorage.permissions.moveToShared` set to `keep`, `Folder 1` has following permissions after the move operation:
+When moving `Folder 3` into `Shared folder 1` and `com.openexchange.folderstorage.permissions.moveToShared` set to `keep`, `Folder 3` has following permissions after the move operation:
- * User1 keeps Author permission for `Public folder 1`
+ * User1 keeps Author permission for `Folder 3`
- * User2 gains administrative permission for `Public folder 1`
+ * User2 keeps Viewer permission for `Folder 3`
  * Viewer permission for group 'AllUsers' is unchanged